-Festivals are called matsuri in Japan.
-Japan is full of charm in each region and all four seasons.
-The Japanese have believed that there is a god in everything, with eight million gods existing all around us.
-Japanese festivals are held to thank nature and God, celebrate life, and foster a community.
-It is also an opportunity for Japanese people to explore their energy and let loose.
+The Japanese believe that there is a god in everything, with eight million gods existing all around us.
+Japanese festivals, known as matsuri locally, are held to thank nature and the gods, celebrate life, and foster community.
+They also offer an opportunity for Japanese people to let loose.

 Top 20 Japanese Festivals not to miss out on in Japan in 2022Sapporo Snow Festival

-Sapporo Snow Festival is the biggest and the most famous snow festival in Japan.
-About 200 snow and ice sculptures line up in Odori Park, the main venue, over a distance of about 1.5km.
-At night, the entire venue is lit up with different lighting and projection mapping, so you can get lost in the world of fairy tales.
+The Sapporo Snow Festival is the biggest and most famous snow festival in Japan.
+About 200 snow and ice sculptures line up in Odori Park, the main venue, over a distance of about 1.5 km.
+At night, the entire venue is lit up with different lighting and projection mapping, creating a fairy tale world.

 There are also unique ice sculptures such as cup ramen and beer made of snow and ice.
-Sounds pretty cool, right?
-If you think you are creative and have a good idea about making ice sculptures, you might be interested in the public recruitment for production teams, which is conducted every November.
+If you think you are creative and have a good idea about making ice sculptures, you might be interested in the public recruitment for production teams, conducted every November.

 Only pure snow is used in the festival due to safety concerns.
 It is estimated that the festival requires 30,000 tons of snow.